HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to lean it’s better to say” input data.”
+I am happy to lean “ cook for myself” is better.

 ★★★★★